PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: PETARSeg-11K dataset construction

-\subsection{Preliminaries on PET/CT Reports}
+\subsection{Preliminaries on PET/CT reports}

-PET reports describe how radiotracers are distributed in the body, usually alongside CT or MRI imaging for anatomical reference.
-PET scans often cover all major body regions (head-to-thighs or head-to-feet) and are widely used in oncology.
+PET reports describe how radiotracers are distributed in the body in a PET scan.
+This is usually complemented by a CT or MRI scan for anatomical reference.
 Within each body region, reports list the lesions or regions with abnormal radiotracer uptake and include measurements such as standardized uptake value (SUV\textsubscript{max}), slice numbers, and qualitative descriptions.
-Because lesions are usually tracked across multiple scans, these measurements and descriptions help future readers identify the lesions of concern.
-PET reports are written in free text and can vary in length.
-Moreover, reporting styles differ substantially between physicians and institutions.
-Two physicians describing the same lesion may use substantially different terminology (e.g., 'hypermetabolic,' 'hot,' 'high uptake,' 'tracer-avid') and levels of detail.
-Such non-uniformity creates a major challenge for automated PET reporting, a challenge further exacerbated by the scarcity of large-scale, annotated datasets, that are visually grounded.
+Because lesions are usually tracked across multiple scans, this information helps future readers identify the lesions of concern.

-To address this, we develop a pipeline that extracts structured lesion-level information from unstructured PET/CT reports.
+\subsection{Dataset construction pipeline}

-\subsection{Dataset Construction Pipeline}
+This research was conducted under a protocol approved by our Institutional Review Board (IRB), which granted a waiver of informed consent.
+All data was fully anonymized.